 Who wants to be a butterfly?
 I love butterfly's.
 I think they are some of the most interesting insects in the world.
 To think that from a catterpillar can come a beautiful butterfly.
 Thats what catterpillars do best...Change!

+Who likes change?
+If anyone raised their hands then I need to talk to them to find out the secret.
+I think the majority of us out there don't like change.
+The reason why?
+Change can often bring a lot of fear and trepidation.
 If you have read my other posts you know how I love using the dictionary, so once again I wanted to get the definition of change.
+The dictionary says that the word change means:

-1. to become different: Overnight the nation's mood changed.
+1.to become different: Overnight the nation's mood changed.

-2. to become altered or modified: Colors change if they are exposed to the sun.
+2.to become altered or modified: Colors change if they are exposed to the sun.

-3. to become transformed
+3.to become transformed

 I really like these definitions.
 I chose those definitions that were verbs.
 The reason being is because the change I’m talking about is the change that has to do with changing oneself.
 Some of our greatest fears come from when we actually decide to change ourselves, our personalities, our views, our beliefs.